Hall of Fame

 2012 - Matthew Kerin

-Matthew Kerin joined the Goodwood Saints Football Club for the 1993 season after a number of seasons playing juniors and reserves football at the South Adelaide Football Club.
-He was recruited by then Club Captain, David “Bomber” Whelan as a disciplined and highly skilled centre half back.
+Matthew joined the Goodwood Saints Football Club in 1993 after several seasons playing junior and reserve grade football at the South Adelaide Football Club.
+Recruited by then Club Captain David “Bomber” Whelan, Matthew arrived at the Saints as a disciplined, highly skilled and dependable centre half back — qualities that would become hallmarks of his career.

 2020 - Michael Waite